-Of the requests received during this reporting period, there were no requests for information from non-Canadian agencies.
+Of the requests received during this reporting period, there was 1 request for information from non-Canadian agencies.

 Ordinarily, TekSavvy rejects requests from foreign agencies, treating them similarly to informal requests.
 Non-Canadian law enforcement agencies are directed to work with a Canadian law enforcement agency.
+This quarter, TekSavvy did disclose customer information in response to the request from a foreign government agency.
+This was an urgent emergency request, and is described earlier in this report, under section 2.